daljeetv/speed/.github/ISSUE_TEMPLATE/support.md

 ### Versions, Operating System and Hardware

-- Which version/commit of Octobox are you using?
+- Which version/commit of Speed are you using?
-- Which browser are you accessing Octobo with?
+- Which browser are you accessing Speed with?
 - Windows?
 Linux?
 Mac?
 - How are you deploying Octobox (Docker, Heroku, Openshift, etc)